 For your day 2 in Warsaw itinerary, we have a couple of options depending on whether you want to experience more history, do some sightseeing or even visit the Polish National Stadium if you are a sports lover.
 Here is day two for your 2 days in Warsaw itinerary.

-The hop on hop off Warsaw tourist bus is a great way to get an overview of the Warsaw attractions.
+The hop on hop off Warsaw tourist bus is a great way for a Warsaw tourist to get an overview of the Warsaw attractions.
 Like all hop on hop off buses, the Warsaw version will show you around the best attractions in town and is a great option for your 2 days in Warsaw itinerary.

 The real value in some of these tours is the headphone commentary that tells you so much about the towns.
 You can choose between the Red Line, made up of 11 destination stops, and the Blue Line, which will take you to 12 destination stops.

 Some of the standout Warsaw travel stops include The Old Town, Warsaw Rising Museum, The National Stadium, The Vistula and the Palace of Culture and science just to name a few.
 A trip on the Hop on hop off bus features the following

 - Access to 2 bus tour routes with 20 stops around the city covering the entire city & main sights.